bmp-dot/nutanixapibootcamp/api_vm_guest_customization/api_vm_guest_customization.rst

-    - Go to https://jsonlint.com/ - Paste the above given spec and click on “Validate Json”
-    - Copy the validated spec from jsonlint and paste it in the Body section of postman.
     - Change the VM’s name to add your initials at the end of VM name.
 Replace <initial> with your initials.
     - Change the subnet UUID to a valid subnet UUID on your cluster.
 Replace <subnetuuid>
-    - Change the disk image to a valid UUID on the cluster of the image you want to use.
+    - Change the disk image to the UUID of the Windows 2019 image.
 Replace <diskimageuuid>

-    Below are the configuration gets applied/created after the sysprep:
+    The follwoning configuration gets applied/created after the sysprep:
-    1. Create a new user Nutanix , with password Nutanix123#
+    - Create a new user Nutanix , with password Nutanix123#
-    2. Changes the timezone to PST.
+    - Changes the timezone to PST.
-    3. Changes the system locale to en-US
+    - Changes the system locale to en-US
-    4. Hostname to Calm
+    - Hostname to Calm

 #.
 Click Send to submit the v3 API call